Jeromeschmidt/Deep_RL_bot_spring_intensive/README.md

 ## Description

 **My goal of this intensive is to learn more about Minimax and game playing algorithms general.
-I feel a good way to do this is to build a bot to play a game such as tik-tak-toe using the Minimax algorithm and alpha-beta tuning.
+I feel a good way to do this is to build a bot to play a game such as tik-tak-toe using the Minimax algorithm and alpha-beta pruning.
 After that if there is still time left in the intensive I would like to use the bot on a different game like connect 4.**

 ## Challenges I Anticipate